Heartman History, Family Crest & Coats of Arms

 Early History of the Heartman family

-Another 251 words (18 lines of text) are included under the topic Early Heartman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heartman research.
+Another 117 words (8 lines of text) are included under the topic Early Heartman History in all our PDF Extended History products and printed products wherever possible.

 Heartman Spelling Variations